hyurl/modelar/README.md

-Modelar won't install any of these modules automatically, because they are not dependencies technically, but if you want to use Modelar, you have to install them manually, just install what you need, and leave others alone.
+Modelar won't install any of these modules automatically, because they are not dependencies technically, but if you want to use Modelar, you have to install them manually, just install the one you need, and leave others alone.

-Modelar is still in developing, more databases will be supported in future versions.
+Modelar is still growing, more databases will be supported in future versions.

 ## What can I do with this module?

 * **Write less code.**
     * You can just define a class that extends the Model, and most of the work would be done for you.
     * Promise guarantees that all the procedures can be controlled within one logic.
 * **Write expressive and good looking code.**
     * Attributes of a model is actually properties of the instance.
     * All setter and getter supports.
 * **Use query constructors to handle data.**
     * This module provides most of the SQL supports to the Model.
     * Query constructor provides an Object-Oriented way to generate SQL statements.
 * **Control database connections.**
     * The DB class provides an internal pool to automatically manage connections.
     * Transaction is very easy to use, the program will automatically commit or rollback for you.

 ## Example